-I am an aspiring polyglot and lifelong learner.
+I am a practicing polyglot and lifelong learner.

 This blog was started to share with the world my obsessions, musings, curiosities, insights, affairs, infatuations, and flirtations relating to language.